Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 title: Relay
 ---

-Netcode for GameObjects (Netcode) allows you to connect to a host by its IP and port.
-However, if the host isn't on the same network as you (for example, somewhere over the Internet), you will need some extra services to achieve a successful connection and, as a result, a successful game.
+You can use [Netcode for GameObjects (NGO)](https://docs-multiplayer.unity3d.com/netcode/current/about/) to use an IP address and a port to connect a client to a host.
+You can use the [Relay Unity Games Service (UGS)](https://docs.unity.com/ugs/en-us/manual/relay/manual/introduction) to connect multiple clients to a host that isn't on the same network.

-Many factors impact how you connect to the remote host, and it can be tricky to implement.
-There are two ways of achieving such a connection:
+Many factors impact how you connect to the remote host.
+To connect to a remote host, use one of the following methods:

-* [NAT punching](../learn/listenserverhostarchitecture.md#option-c-nat-punchthrough): an advanced technique that allows you to directly connect to the host computer even if it's on another network.
+* Perform a NAT punch: This advanced technique directly connects to the host computer, even if it's on another network.

-* Using a [Relay server](https://docs.unity.com/relay/en/manual/relay-servers): the server is on the Internet with a public-facing IP that you and the host can reach.
-After each side binds with the Relay, they can establish a connection and send data to each other via the Relay server.
+* Use a [Relay server](https://docs.unity.com/relay/en/manual/relay-servers): A Relay server exists on the internet with a public-facing IP that you and the host can access.
+After the client and the host connect to a relay server, they can send data to each other through the Relay server.

-Netcode doesn't offer tools to help you do a successful punch through a NAT.
-However, Unity Services provides a Relay service that can relay all Unity Transport based technology, like Netcode.
+Netcode doesn't offer tools to help you punch through a NAT.
+However, you can use the Relay service provided by Unity Services to relay all technology based on Unity Transport, like Netcode.

 # How to use Relay

+To access a Relay server, the game host requires the following:
+* An allocated relay server.
-The host of your game will need to request a Relay allocation and get a [join code](https://docs.unity.com/relay/en/manual/join-codes) for this allocation.
-The join code is a random string that your clients will use to join the correct server and allocation.
-The host and clients will then be able to communicate via the Relay server without disclosing their IP addresses and ports directly.
+* A [join code](https://docs.unity.com/relay/en/manual/join-codes).
+This code allows the host and clients to communicate through the Relay server without disclosing their IP addresses and ports directly.

 ## Enable Relay in a project

-You need to install the Unity Relay SDK if you want to interact with the service.
-To install it, add `com.unity.services.relay` package to your project.

-You need to add the Relay Service to your organization in the Unity Dashboard (under the **Multiplayer** section).
-After that, link your project to your organization in the Unity Editor (**Project Settings** > **Services**).

-See [Get started with Relay](https://docs.unity.com/relay/en/manual/get-started) for more detailed instructions.
+To enable and set up Relay in a project, follow the steps in [Get started with Relay](https://docs.unity.com/relay/en/manual/get-started).

 ## Test the Relay service in the Unity Editor

-If you are using Unity 2022.3 or later, you can try the Relay service directly in the editor from the inspector of the Network Manager.
-The workflow is similar to what you experienced in the [Get Started with NGO](../tutorials/get-started-with-ngo.md) page: the inspector shows buttons which start a Host, Server or Client without the need to add a UI to your game yet.
-The biggest difference is that starting a client requires a [join code](https://docs.unity.com/relay/en/manual/join-codes) which you can get from the host or server.
+From Unity version 2022.3, you can test the Relay service in the editor:
+1. Open the Network Manager’s inspector window.
+2. Navigate to the Start Connection section
+3. Check the **Try Relay in the editor** box.
+4. Select **Start Server** or **Start Host** to start the server or host, or enter the [join code](https://docs.unity.com/relay/en/manual/join-codes).
+5. Select Start Client.

+This means you don’t need to create UI elements to test the Relay service.

+If the connection fails then an error message appears in the UI and console.
 ![](/img/relay/ngo-relay-connection.png)

-You will get feedback in the UI and in the console if the connection failed.
-If the connection is successfully established, you will see the following message with the join code in the inspector:
+If Relay connects, a message appears in the inspector that displays the join code.
 ![](/img/relay/ngo-relay-connected.png)

-This view enables you to conveniently copy the join code so that you can share it with your colleagues, or test in a second window project (see [Testing Locally](../tutorials/testing/testing_locally.md)).
+You can copy the join code to share it or or test it in a project in a separate window. ([Testing Locally](../tutorials/testing/testing_locally.md).

 :::note
-This integration is only available in the editor.
-You can't use it in a build.
-You may however use the Code Snippets at the end of this page.
+This Relay integration is only available in the editor, which means you can't use it in a build.
+Instead, use the code snippets at the end of this page.
+These snippets use the Unity Transport Package.
+To do this in projects that don’t use Transport, refer to the Relay documentation.
-They are built on the Unity Transport Package.
-For more advanced use-cases, please check the [Relay documentation](https://docs.unity.com/relay/en/manual/connection-data)

 :::

-## Request an allocation
+## Allocate a Relay server

-To create an [allocation](https://docs.unity.com/relay/en/manual/allocations) on a Relay, you need to make an authenticated call to the Unity back end using the SDK.
+To create an [allocation](https://docs.unity.com/relay/en/manual/allocations) on a Relay, make an authenticated call to the Unity backend using the SDK.
 On the host, call the `CreateAllocationAsync` method with the maximum number of expected peers.
-For example, a host requesting a maximum of `3` peer connections reserves four slots for a four player game.
-This function can throw exceptions, and catching them can give you hints about the underlying error.
+For example, a host that requests a maximum of three peer connections reserves four slots for a four player game.
+This function can throw exceptions, which you can catch to learn about the error that caused them.

 ```csharp
 //Ask Unity Services to allocate a Relay server that will handle up to eight players: seven peers and the host.